-The effectiveness of our proposal is evaluated through computer simulation studies where we consider potential-based routing-a self-organizing routing mechanism for wireless sensor networks- with optimal feedback, and we evaluate the convergence speed after environmental changes.
+$\label{eq:Fig.1.} Fig. \ 1. \ \ Advantages \ of optimal \ feedback \ with \ model \ reduction \ (\mathbb{N}^+ \ is \ the \ set \ of \ all \ nonzero \ natural \ numbers).$ wireless sensor networks-with optimal feedback, and we evaluate the convergence speed after environmental changes.
 Wireless sensor networks represent one suitable application of our proposal.
 This is because our proposal requires the expensive computation of control input for an external powerful controller and not for each component of a self-organizing system.
 Therefore, the performance of the whole system can be improved even though each component in the systems does not need much computational power and energy consumption.
-Optimality of our feedback mechanism is analytically guaranteed in synchronous systems, but not in asynchronous systems.
-Then, we first assume a wireless sensor network where nodes behave asynchronously and the controller can observe the network state via the monitored nodes experiencing communication delay.
+Optimality of our feedback mechanism is analytically guaranteed in synchronous systems but not in asynchronous systems.
+Then we first assume a wireless sensor network where nodes behave asynchronously and the controller can observe the network state via the monitored nodes experiencing communication delay.
 To evaluate the robustness of our proposal against information loss in the controller, we next simulate an environment where several nodes fail and the controller cannot immediately detect node failures.
 Through these evaluations, we will show that optimal feedback using a reduced-order model can enhance the convergence speed of self-organizing systems at fairly low cost, even if the network is large.
-Moreover, optimal feedback does not have a negative impact on the robustness that is a notable property of self-organizing systems.
+Moreover, optimal feedback does not have a negative impact on the robustness, which is a notable property of self-organizing systems.
 Note that potential-based routing for wireless sensor networks is just an example of application for our proposal.